 The mimic octopus can mimic twelve species, one of them being a venomous snake.

-Spiders vomit digestive acid on their prey to make it nice and squishy before chowing down.
-They rinse and repeat until all that's left are the totally inedible parts.
+Spiders inject digestive acid into their prey to make it nice and squishy before sucking out the liquefied organs.
+They rinse and repeat until all that's left are the totally inedible parts

 Marine Cone snails possess some of the prettiest shells of any mollusk- they are also extremely effective predators, several species fully capable of killing a human being.